seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 -  ``v128:128:128`` - 128-bit vector is 128-bit aligned
 -  ``a:0:64`` - aggregates are 64-bit aligned

-When LLVM is determining the alignment for a given type, it uses the following rules:
+When LLVM37 is determining the alignment for a given type, it uses the following rules:

 #.
 If the type sought is an exact match for one of the specifications,